LexisLibrary and LexisPSL

 What’s New in This Update?

-The information in Chapter P1 relating to the use of personal protective equipment (PPE) has been updated.
+The information in Chapter M1 relating to safe manual handling has been revised and updated.

-The reference sections have been updated to include latest guidance.
+These sections have been updated to reflect the latest guidance.

 Have a question about this product?
 Please get in touch by completing the boxes below.